dungpt3003/project-euler/README.md

 # project-euler
 My solution for some problems on Project Euler.
+Language: Python 2.